svewap/nnrestapi/Documentation/Annotations/Annotations/55_Route.rst

 @Api\\Route
 ============

-Use custom routing for your TYPO3 RestAPi endpoint
+Use custom routing for your TYPO3 RestAPI endpoint
 ---------

 The ``@Api\Route`` annotation allows you to define custom URLs (Routes) to your endpoint